Class (programming): Type

-Design and implementation

-Classes are composed from structural and behavioral constituents.
-Programming languages that include classes as a programming construct offer support, for various class-related features, and the syntax required to use these features varies greatly from one programming language to another.

 Structure

-A class contains data field descriptions (or properties, fields, data members, or attributes).
+A class contains data field syntactically described (or properties, fields, data members, or attributes).
 These are usually field types and names that will be associated with state variables at program run time; these state variables either belong to the class or specific instances of the class.
 In most languages, the structure defined by the class determines the layout of the memory used by its instances.
 Other implementations are possible: for example, objects in Python use associative key-value containers.

 Some programming languages such as Eiffel support specification of invariants as part of the definition of the class, and enforce them through the type system.
 Encapsulation of state is necessary for being able to enforce the invariants of the class.

 Behavior

-The behavior of class or its instances is defined using methods.
+The behavior (or action) of a class or its instances is defined using methods.
 Methods are subroutines with the ability to operate on objects or classes.
 These operations may alter the state of an object or simply provide ways of accessing it.
 Many kinds of methods exist, but support for them varies across languages.
 Some types of methods are created and called by programmer code, while other special methods—such as constructors, destructors, and conversion operators—are created and called by compiler-generated code.
 A language may also allow the programmer to define and call these special methods.